Suno RPG Battle BGM Prompts: 10 Combat Loop Templates

 Q: How do I make Suno output a clean loop?

-Q: My battle BGM has lyrics — fix?
+Q: My battle BGM came out with sung lyrics — how do I stop that?

-A: Add no vocals and no lead vocals both.
-If choir is part of the design, use wordless choir backing.
+A: Add both no vocals and no lead vocals, and leave the Lyrics field empty in Custom mode.
+If a choir is part of the design, use wordless choir backing so you get the voices without words.

-Q: Mob theme vs boss theme — what changes?
+Q: Mob theme vs boss theme — what actually changes?

 Q: Can I use Suno BGM in a commercial game?